 Making notes on other sources

 For different theories or methodologies: Use a table to record information – it’s much easier to look at the information quickly and do a quick comparison.

 For procedures and processes: Use a flow chart to record the different stages, and the decision-making process that you will need to work through.

-For summarising different documents or sources: Make a list of they key points; use prose or linear notes to add any of your own commentary; you could then record how these points link up using a ‘mind map’ or a diagram.
+For summarising different documents or sources: Make a list of the key points and use prose or linear notes to add any of your own commentary.
+You could then record how these points link up using a ‘mind map’ or a diagram.

 For recording how a piece of equipment works: Use an image or diagram to record details of each part.
 It doesn’t matter if you can’t draw well, as long as you understand it.

 "Whether you prefer handwriting notes or typing them straight onto the slides, keep up to date on your notes and file them appropriately at the end of each day.
 A little bit of effort each day will save you loads of time come revision."